 About our research

 Our research aims to study how cancer originates and evolves, especially in the context of admixed populations such as Mexican people.
 Our current focus is melanoma predisposition and progression, with aims to extend to other types of cancer that are prevalent in Latin America.
+As such, we have more recently started research into the genomic changes associated with liver cancer progression.
 We analyse data from large-scale sequencing methodologies and write software tools to help in its interpretation.

 Our on-going projects are: